Avery’s Built-in Bunk Beds and Room Reveal!

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

 Her bunk beds are so cozy!
 We added these cute accordion lamps and the magic light trick to give her some good reading light at night.
-And of course, we added some decor that is meaningful– a DIY photo canvas of the girls with Joe and this “you are strong” metal sign.
+And of course, we added some meaningful decor- a DIY photo canvas of the girls with Joe and this “you are strong” metal sign.

-On the lower bunk, we kept it simple by just hanging this “stay awhile” sign.
-Hopefully, once quarantine ends she'll be able to have someone other than her sister sleep in this bottom bunk :)
+On the lower bunk, we kept it simple by just hanging a “stay awhile” sign.
+Hopefully, once quarantine ends, she can have someone other than her sister sleep in this bottom bunk. :)

 The Wall Mural